Maryland rapper Goonoo's body put on display in DC nightclub

 The memorial service took place on Sunday, several weeks after a 24-year-old was fatally shot in Maryland’s District Heights.

-Bliss issued a statement on the matter after many took to social media to question why the rapper’s body – designer clothes and a crown on top of his head – was on public display.
+Bliss issued a statement on the matter after several people questioned via social media why the rapper’s body – adorned with designer clothing and a crown on top of his head – was public…

-“Our deepest condolences to the family, friends and fans of Goonyu,” the nightclub wrote on its Twitter and Instagram accounts.
-“Bliss was contacted…

 Read Full News